DanylNysom/lmorse/readme.txt

 installed, a makefile generated, the program compiled, and finally run.
 Good luck!

-1) There are three options for installing the module:
-    - Automatically, using the default major number of 3333
-    - Automatically, specifying an alternate major number
-    - Step-by-step manually, specifying a major number 1.1) To install the module automatically with the default major number, execute: (including quotes)
+1) To install the driver, execute (including quotes):
 > cd module
 > su -c "make; make install"
 > cd ..

-1.2) To install the module automatically with an alternate major number, first edit the module/Makefile file to change the MAJOR_NUMBER macro to the desired value.
-Then, edit the

 2) To build the makefile:
 > ./configure

-3.1) To compile and run, with 'HELLO WORLD' output
+3.1) To compile and run, with 'HELLO WORLD' being output:
+> make
-> make; make run
+> make run

-3.2) To compile and run, with your own message output
+3.2) To compile and run, with your own message output:
+> make
-> make; src/lmorse <message>
+> src/lmorse <message>

 Compiler:
 ----------------------------